Data summarization

 3 Representative subsets

-apricot implements submodular optimization for the purpose of summarising massive data sets into minimally redundant subsets that are still representative of the original data.
+apricot implements submodular optimisation for the purpose of summarising massive data sets into minimally redundant subsets that are still representative of the original data.
 These subsets are useful for both visualising the modalities in the data (such as in the two data sets below) and for training accurate machine learning models with just a fraction of the examples and compute.

 4 By influence functions